RobWiederstein/my-hugo-blog/content/recipe/christmas-cornbread/recipe.md

 vegetarian: true
 image:
   - /recipe/christmas-cornbread/cornbread.jpg
-summary: 'You do not have to wait to Christmas to eat this red and green cornbread.
+summary: 'You do not have to wait to break open a pinata to eat this red and green cornbread.
 The colors make it a festive treat for any occasion.'
 ---

 # Ingredients